 The CVIP in consultation with the Vice Chancellor for Research shall have responsibility for commercial development and administration of all University-owned Intellectual Property.
 This commercial development will ordinarily occur through licensing of Inventions, Copyrightable Works, or Materials to a company.
-If the CVIP is successful in its
+The CVIP will regularly consult with, seek the advice of, and inform the inventor or creator of the Intellectual Property throughout the commercialization process.
+The University recognizes that involvement of the inventor or creator at every step of the commercialization process is essential for the successful commercialization of Intellectual Property.
+The CVIP will use diligent efforts to commercialize the Intellectual Property.
+If the CVIP is successful in its commercialization efforts, the inventor or creator will share in the economic rewards, as will the department and campus.